rranghar/kubernetes-ingress/docs/content/app-protect/configuration.md

 ## Configuration in NGINX Plus Ingress Controller using Virtual Server Resource
 In this example we deploy the NGINX Plus Ingress Controller with NGINX App Protect, a simple web application and then configure load balancing and WAF protection for that application using the VirtualServer resource.

+In this example, we are using the example from `https://raw.githubusercontent.com/nginxinc/kubernetes-ingress/v2.3.0/examples/custom-resources/waf/webapp.yaml`.which can be found using the `https://raw.githubusercontent.com/nginxinc/kubernetes-ingress/v2.3.0/examples/custom-resources/waf/` link.

 ## Prerequisites

-1. Follow the installation [instructions](#https://docs.nginx.com/nginx-ingress-controller/installation) to deploy the Ingress Controller with NGINX App Protect.
+1. Follow the installation [instructions](https://docs.nginx.com/nginx-ingress-controller/installation) to deploy the Ingress Controller with NGINX App Protect.
 2. Save the public IP address of the Ingress Controller into a shell variable:
    ```
     $ IC_IP=XXX.YYY.ZZZ.III